ModelOriented/shapviz/README.md

 devtools::install_github("mayer79/shapviz")
 ```

-## Example
+## Usage

-Shiny diamonds... let's model their prices by four "c" variables with XGBoost:
+Shiny diamonds... let's use XGBoost to model their prices by the four "C" variables:

 ### Model